suadyvgc25/playlist-engine/README.md

 # Playlist Engine

-Playlist Engine is a React and TypeScript app for searching Spotify tracks, previewing songs, building a playlist, reordering tracks with drag and drop, and saving the finished playlist back to Spotify.
+Playlist Engine is a Spotify-powered playlist builder that lets users search tracks, preview songs, arrange playlist order with drag and drop, and save the final mix back to Spotify.
+It is designed to make playlist creation feel faster and more interactive than building directly inside a streaming app.

-The app is built with Vite, React Router, Sass modules, Spotify OAuth with PKCE, and `@dnd-kit` for drag and drop.
+I built it to solve a simple product problem: adding songs to a playlist is much easier when you can preview tracks, compare options, and shape the flow before saving anything.
+Instead of forcing users to guess from titles alone, Playlist Engine gives them a lightweight workspace for auditioning songs and organizing a playlist in one place.

 ## Features